-Representation of a fort similar in design to Kilroot with subterranean magazines and two gun positions, mounted in barbettes.
+Representation of a fort similar in design to Kilroot with subterranean magazines and two gun positions mounted in barbettes.
 Tynemouth Castle Battery, Historic England reference IC103/006.
 Artist Nick Hardcastle.

 There were two shelters marked on the plans of Kilroot.
 These were rooms that the crew on watch would have rested in.
 One was above ground and one was opposite the magazines below ground.
 It is likely there was more comfort above ground, with facilities for recreation and eating, and below ground would have been used for high readiness.
-Neither of these shelters were entered during the visit.
+Neither of these shelters was entered during the visit.

 With the political situation in Ireland becoming more volatile, protection against angry locals was just as critical as protection against invading foreign powers.
 To defend the fort from land attack, two defensive positions, or blockhouses, were constructed at the north and south; left and right on the plan above.
-These would have housed up to 18 men each, most likely infantry trained soldiers, and provided protection against land attack.
+These would have housed up to 18 men each, most likely infantry-trained soldiers, and provided protection against land attack.
 I haven’t seen examples of blockhouses of this nature in England, but below is an example from Lenan Head Fort on Lough Swilly that is likely to be similar to the ones at Kilroot.

 Blockhouse at Lenan Head Fort

 We have become accustomed to invasion by shore landing following the successes of D-Day, but in the early stages of the 20th Century when Kilroot was constructed, an invading force needed a deep anchorage or port from which to mount their invasion.
-In what was to become Northern Ireland, Belfast was the main industrial shipping port, had a large rope works, shipyard and so its protection was of utmost importance.
-Further afield the deep water of Lough Swilly, Lough Foyle, as well as Berehaven, Dublin and Cork ports were strategically important for protecting Ireland against invasion, and had been similarly defended since the mid-19th Century.
+In what was to become Northern Ireland, Belfast was the leading industrial shipping port, had a large rope works, shipyard and so its protection was of utmost importance.
+Further afield the deep water of Lough Swilly, Lough Foyle, as well as Berehaven, Dublin and Cork ports were strategically important for protecting Ireland against invasion and had been similarly defended since the mid-19th Century.